 Steller sea lions

-Orca whale watching tour in Vancouver: our review
+Orca-watching tour in Vancouver: Our review

 Our first time taking a Vancouver Island whale-watching tour was an experience I’ll never forget.
 We left Vancouver City in the late morning on a double-decker boat.
 While there was a covered lower deck, we stayed on the upper level, where we had 360° views of the sea.

 It was mid-May, so it didn’t take long for us to spot our first killer whale in the wild.
 As we moved to deeper waters, we saw more transient orcas, including a male, a mother, and her calf.
 In total, we spotted seven transient killer whales, and seeing that little orca poke her head out of the water was the highlight of the tour.

 During our Vancouver whale trip, we also saw humpback whales, sea lions, and bald eagles.
 Our guide was excellent and even mapped out our route, marking down where we saw the different species.
 I also appreciated that the boat followed the whales at a legal and safe distance to avoid disturbing them.

 Seeing wild whales in Vancouver was a literal dream come true for me.
 It’s hard to put into words the euphoric feeling of seeing these majestic giants cutting through the waves, some just a few feet from our boat.
 I felt a rush every time I saw a dorsal fin or a jet of water vapor rising to the surface!

 Since we were lucky enough to spot whales on our first tour, we didn’t need to retake it, so we could spend our second day in Vancouver exploring the city.
 Even if you have just one day here, a Vancouver whale-watching tour is something I highly recommend.

 Whale-watching in Vancouver is worth it, and I’m sure you’ll have the time of your life.
 If you’ve taken any of the tours I mentioned above, tell me about your experience in the comments below.
 I’d also be happy to help you out if you have any other questions.